 To execute a contract option;

-A written purchase agreement between a fleet owner and the manufacturer or powertrain conversion installer that specifies the date when the work to manufacture or convert the vehicle is to proceed;
+A written purchase agreement between a fleet owner and the manufacturer, authorized dealer, or entity that converts vehicles to ZEVs that specifies the date when the work to manufacture or convert the vehicle is to proceed;

 A written purchase agreement between a fleet owner and another party for the purchase and immediate delivery of a used vehicle; or

-A signed written lease agreement between a fleet owner and the manufacturer or authorized dealer for a new vehicle to be placed in service for a contract term of one year or more.
+A signed, written lease agreement between a fleet owner and the manufacturer or authorized dealer for a new vehicle to be placed in service in the California fleet for a contract term of one year or more.

+“Waste fleet” means the vehicles owned and operated by a fleet owner that is contracted with a municipality that is mandated to support the hauling, transfer, and processing of diverted in-state organic waste to produce biomethane via franchise agreement or long-term contract, with either a minimum length of ten years or more, or with a minimum length of three years but includes a renewal provision when satisfying the contract terms.

+“Wastewater fleet” means the vehicles owned and operated by a government agency or subdivision that owns and operates a wastewater treatment facility, and whose primary purpose is the collection, treatment, and recycling of wastewater and biosolids.

+“Weight class” means the category of a vehicle’s GVWR as specified below:

+“Light-duty” means a vehicle with a GVWR less than or equal to 8,500 lbs.

+“Class 2b” means a vehicle with a GVWR greater than 8,500 lbs. and less than or equal to 10,000 lbs.

+“Class 3” means a vehicle with a GVWR greater than 10,000 lbs. and less than or equal to 14,000 lbs.

+“Class 4” means a vehicle with a GVWR greater than 14,000 lbs. and less than or equal to 16,000 lbs.

+“Class 5” means a vehicle with a GVWR greater than 16,000 lbs. and less than or equal to 19,500 lbs.

+“Class 6” means a vehicle with a GVWR greater than 19,500 lbs. and less than or equal to 26,000 lbs.

+“Class 7” means a vehicle with a GVWR greater than 26,000 lbs. and less than or equal to 33,000 lbs.

+“Class 8” means a vehicle with a GVWR greater than 33,000 lbs.

-“Work truck” means a vehicle that does not meet any of the definitions of box truck, van, bus, light-duty package delivery vehicle, day cab tractor, sleeper cab tractor, or specialty vehicle.
+“Work truck” means a vehicle that does not meet any of the definitions of box truck, van, bus, light-duty package delivery vehicle, pickup trucks, day cab tractor, sleeper cab tractor, or specialty vehicle.

 “Yard tractor” means a vehicle that has a movable fifth wheel that can be elevated and is used in moving and spotting trailers and containers at a location or facility.
 Yard tractors are also commonly known as yard goats, hostlers, yard dogs, trailer spotters, or jockeys.

-“Zero-emissions powertrain” has the same definition as title 13, CCR section 1956.8(i)(12).
+“Zero-emissions powertrain” has the same definition as title 13, CCR, section 1956.8(j)(27).

-"Zero-emissions vehicle" or "ZEV" means a vehicle with a zero-emissions powertrain that produces zero exhaust emission of any criteria pollutant (or precursor pollutant) or greenhouse gas under any possible operational modes or conditions.
+“Zero-emissions vehicle” or “ZEV” means a vehicle with a zero-emissions powertrain that produces zero exhaust emission of any criteria pollutant (or precursor pollutant) or greenhouse gas under any possible operational modes or conditions.

+“ZEV fueling infrastructure” means a fueling system that provides the appropriate fuel type to power a ZEV (e.g., electric charging infrastructure or cryogenic fueling tank and dispenser).

 Exemptions.
-The following entities and vehicles are exempt from the requirements of sections 2015 through 2015.6:
+The following entities and vehicles are exempt from the requirements specified in sections 2015 through 2015.6:

 School buses as defined in CVC section 545(a);

-Military tactical vehicles as defined in title 13, CCR section 1905;
+Military tactical vehicles as defined in title 13, CCR, section 1905;

 Vehicles awaiting sale;